 5. Snack Food Fundraisers

-Snack foods are also popular food fundraisers because they’re convenient and reasonably priced.
+Snack fundraiser products are also popular because they’re convenient and reasonably priced.
 We all need something quick and easy to fuel our ‘on the go’ lifestyles.
 Buyers usually have a good selection to choose from.

 Allergies can be a concern for many consumers, especially with foods containing nuts.
 It’s always a good idea to disclose the ingredients to potential buyers so they can be informed prior to making a purchase.